maciejzasuwa/CNN-Flowers/README.md

 cat_to_name.json - the list of the species that are recognized by the cnn

-helper.py	- dependency needed for the main files
+helper.py	- import needed for the main files

 test_vgg16.py	- python code to test the cnn